 Technology Finland published these data on the Osaamispulssi website this week.
 At least for now, the site is only in Finnish.
 They will update the data twice a year.

-Get our Starting in Finland Kit – the basic video courses about living and working in Finland now from our online store.
+Get our Starting in Finland Kit – a set of introductory video courses about living and working in Finland now from our online store.

 Increasing need for highly educated employees